 While Keys restaurants range from gourmet emporiums to dockside seafood “shacks” and intriguing food trucks, it’s also possible to blend sampling local specialties with a full-fledged festival experience.

-Each January cuisine fans flock to the island chain to enjoy “Uncorked: The Key Largo and Islamorada Food and Wine Festival,” the Florida Keys Seafood Festival showcasing the ocean’s bounty and the fishermen who harvest it, the Key West Food & Wine Festival and the culinarily competitive Master Chefs Classic.
+Each winter cuisine fans flock to the island chain to enjoy the Florida Keys Seafood Festival showcasing the ocean’s harvest and the commercial fishermen who bring it home, the acclaimed Key West Food & Wine Festival and the culinarily competitive Master Chefs Classic.

-In March every year, the Middle Keys are the site of an eagerly anticipated feast called the Original Marathon Seafood Festival.
+And every March, the Middle Keys are the site of an eagerly anticipated feast called the Original Marathon Seafood Festival.

-Other appetizing offerings traditionally include Key West’s Lobsterfest saluting the opening of the annual Florida lobster season, “taste of” celebrations around the island chain, a wacky stone crab–eating contest in Marathon and the Key Lime Festival inspired by Key lime pie, the Keys’ signature dessert.
+Other appetizing offerings throughout the year include Key West’s Lobsterfest, saluting the opening of the annual Florida lobster season, a wacky stone crab–eating contest in Marathon and the Key Lime Festival inspired by Key lime pie, the island chain’s signature dessert.

-Culinary connoisseurs also can concoct their own “moveable feast” by mapping out a group of appealing restaurants and sampling tapas, appetizers and small plates at each one in a “progressive dinner” format.
+Foodies also can concoct their own “moveable feast” by mapping out a group of appealing restaurants and sampling tapas, appetizers and small plates at each one in a personalized “progressive dining” sequence.

 For a calendar of food fests and other events in the Keys, visit fla-keys.com/calendar/.
 To preview a “taste” of the region, visit fla-keys.com/food-drink/.